-The use of electronic reading lists for finding ebooks predominantly related to undergraduate students.
+The use of electronic reading lists for finding ebooks predominantly related to undergraduate students as displayed by Figure 8.
 Doctoral students were less inclined to use an ereader or a reading list, favouring the library search tool/catalogue and Google as their ebook searching tools.
-This may help to explain the differences between the institutions, which showed that Durham University students (predominantly undergraduate in composition) made more use of electronic reading lists, and Northumbria University students (predominantly students (predominantly nade more use of electronic reading lists, and Northumbria University students (predominantly postgraduate in composition) made greater use of Google when ebook searching.
+This may help to explain the differences between the institutions, which showed that Durham University students (predominantly undergraduate in composition) made more use of electronic reading lists, and Northumbria University students (predominantly postgraduate in composition) made greater use of Google when ebook searching.